zachowj/xfinity-data-usage/README.md

 # Xfinity Data Usage

-Fetch Xfinity usage data and serve it via an HTTP endpoint or post it to an URL.
+Fetch Xfinity data usage and serve it via an HTTP endpoint, publish it to MQTT or post it to an URL.

 ## Getting Started